AWS Virtualization

 • Add the Subscription to a Cloud Subscription Pool in Skillable Studio

-• Prepare the Virtual Machine
+• Prepare and Export the Virtual Machine

 • Create a VM Profile in Skillable Studio